mozilla/bedrock/docs/testing.rst

 To download geckodriver and chromedriver and have it ready to run in your system, there are a couple of ways:

-- Download geckdriver's `latest release`_ and add it to your system path:
+- `Download geckdriver <https://github.com/mozilla/geckodriver/releases/latest>`_ and add it to your system path:

         .. code-block:: bash